 Microsoft ended its support for Windows 7 in 2020, but Windows 7 is still used by some users today as an excellent operating system.
-For various reasons, you may want to clone Windows 7 to USB and have the USB as the bootable disk.
+You may want to clone Windows 7 to USB and have the USB as the bootable disk for various reasons.

 Cloning Windows 7 to USB means moving all the data inside Windows 7, including the operating system and applications, to the USB.
 Cloning Windows 7 to USB can bring a lot of convenience to our computers.
 The most common reasons for cloning Windows to USB are mainly the following: